Skip to main content

 pip install polynode==0.10.3 # Python

-If you only read data (positions, trades, /resolve): the only change is that /resolve responses now include a type field.
-Your existing code continues to work — the safe, eoa, and username fields are unchanged.
+If you only read data (positions, trades, /resolve): the response shape is unchanged. /resolve still returns safe, eoa, username, and type, but safe now means the preferred Polymarket trading wallet.
+If an EOA has a deployed deposit wallet, safe returns the deposit wallet.
 If you call the Polymarket CLOB directly (without our SDK): you need to implement ERC-7739 TypedDataSign wrapping for signatureType: 3 orders.
 See the signing details below.

 How to detect wallet type